 UOSA's current rated treatment capacity is fifty-four million gallons per day (mgd).
 In the 2022 Restated and Amended Service Agreement, the City of Manassas and Prince William County committed to a plant expansion totaling six mgd of additional capacity.
-UOSA has engaged a consultant to conduct a re-rating capacity study that evaluates the plant in detail to analyze options to increase plant capacity loads and flows through operational improvements and efficiencies of existing infrastructure as an alternative to physically constructing new and expanded infrastructure.
+UOSA engaged a consultant, Black and Veatch, to conduct a re-rating capacity study to evaluate the plant in detail, identify processes limiting plant capacity, and analyze options to increase plant capacity for loads and flows.
+As of Fall 2024, this study is nearing completion with the general conclusion that specific opportunities exist for increasing plant capacity in a targeted and cost-effective way.